Space charge: In vacuum (Child's law)

+In recent years, various models of SCLC current have been revised as reported in two review papers.

 In semiconductors

 In semiconductors and insulating materials, an electric field causes charged particles, electrons, to reach a specific drift velocity that is parallel to the direction of the field.
 This is different from the behavior of the free charged particles in a vacuum, in which a field accelerates the particle.
 The proportionality factor between the magnitudes of the drift velocity, $v$, and the electric field, $\mathcal E$, is called the mobility, $\mu$:

 Drift regime (Mott–Gurney law)

 The Child's law behavior of a space-charge-limited current that applies in a vacuum diode doesn't generally apply to a semiconductor/insulator in a single-carrier device, and is replaced by the Mott–Gurney law.
 For a thin slab of material of thickness $L$, sandwiched between two selective Ohmic contacts, the electric current density, $J$, flowing through the slab is given by: